400 West Circulo Del Paladin, Green Valley, Arizona 85614

 Summer temperatures reach the high-90s and sometimes low-100s, with winter temperatures in the 40s, 50s and 60s.
 On average, the area receives 14 inches of rain each year.

 Visit www.casapaloma1.org or www.casapaloma2.org for more information.
-Visit tinyurl.com/jmrqht9 to see homes for sale.
+Visit tinyurl.com/qlsmyvd to see homes for sale (scroll to the bottom of the page).

 On February 14, 1912, Arizona became the 48th state to join the Union.
 In the southwestern region of the United States, it borders New Mexico to the east, Utah to the north, Nevada and California to the west and Mexico to the south.
 The Cactus Wren is the state's bird, and the Saguaro Blossom is the state flower.
 The capital and largest city is Phoenix.